-Points-Based Proficiency Rates: Check the number of students at each performance level on the state assessments points-based proficiency rates by subgroup for Closing Achievement Gaps by reviewing the Student Achievement Supplemental Data page.
-You may also compare to previous report cards or WISEdash Public.
-Recall that only FAY students are included in Closing Achievement Gaps calculations.
-Graduation Rate: Check the graduation rates listed on the Closing Graduation Gaps tables on page 10 of the Report Card Detail against the rates displayed by subgroup in WISEdash public.
+Graduation Rate: Check the graduation rates listed on the Closing Graduation Gaps tables on page 6 of the School Report Card Detail against the rates displayed by student group in WISEdash public.
 Unlike for Closing Achievement Gaps, Closing Graduation Gaps calculations include non-FAY students.
 Graduation rates are calculated from the Exit Type recorded in your SIS for all students expected to graduate in a given year.
 Note that foreign exchange students holding a J-1 visa cannot be reported as graduates.
 See the WISEdata Exit Types page for additional information.